staples-sparx/StaplesLabs.github.io/who-we-are.md

 SparX is a driver of innovation and change within Staples, but we do not work in the abstract, we are not a research lab.
-We design and build [actual products](/what-we-do), deploy them in production, where we measure their impact on the business with rigourous testing methodologies.
+We design and build [actual products](/what-we-do), deploy them in production, where we measure their impact on the business with rigorous testing methodologies.

-This approach provides numberous benefits:
+This approach provides numerous benefits:

 - Business buy-in: you do not have to wait 5 years for the business to understand the potential of a novel idea.
-You can demonstrate its value early on, in production, on a portion of the Staples customer base with rigourous A/B testing.
-Not only the solution is already built, but you can quantify its impact on the top and bottom line: we find it a great way to bypass comittees and analysis paralysis!
+You can demonstrate its value early on, in production, on a portion of the Staples customer base with rigorous A/B testing.
+Not only the solution is already built, but you can quantify its impact on the top and bottom line: we find it a great way to bypass committees and analysis paralysis!

 - Having an idea is easy.
 Ironing out all the quirks, executing on it, overcoming setbacks, making it scale: this is where true talent and